makethingshappy/IoTflow/Documentation/SETUP.md

 - **Versatile control:** Monitor analog and digital I/O channels.
 - **Wireless connectivity:** Wi-Fi and standard MQTT protocol.
 - **Easy integration:** Custom Node-RED nodes for quicker set up.
-- **Dashboard examples:** Example flows for node-red are supplied for IoTextra Relay2, Input and Octal modules.
+- **Dashboard examples:** Example flows for node-red are supplied for IoTextra Relay2, Input, Analog, Combo and Octal modules.
 - **Standardised firmware:** Universal firmware driver can be used with any IoTextra module out of the box.
 - **Simple configuration:** All 8 channels can be configured to be either input or output, as well as selecting interface type - iether I2C or GPIO (HOST connector) using a config file